For the university policy concerning Service, Assistance, and Pets at USC, visit:

 - What work or task has the dog been trained to perform?

-Assistance animals, sometimes referred to as emotional support animals, are generally not permitted inside public areas of the university.
-The use of an assistance animal in public areas may be allowed as a reasonable accommodation for students through established university procedures with the Office of Student Accessibility Services , or contact your dedicated HR partner.
+Assistance Animals, sometimes referred to as emotional support or therapy animals, are generally not permitted inside public areas of the university.
+The use of an Assistance Animal in public areas may be allowed as a reasonable accommodation for students through established university procedures with the Office of Student Accessibility Services , or contact your dedicated HR partner.